Cancer Stat Facts: Bladder Cancer

 Keeping track of the number of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

-Using statistical models for analysis, rates for new bladder cancer cases have been falling on average 0.6% each year over 2002-2011.
-Death rates have been stable over 2001-2010.
+Using statistical models for analysis, rates for new bladder cancer cases have been falling on average 0.8% each year over the last 10 years.
+Death rates have been stable over 2004-2013.
 5-year survival trends are shown below the figure.

 More About This CancerShow More

 Figure: Anatomy of the male urinary system (left)

 Click to enlarge.